-If you’re among the 30 percent of the population that doesn’t have a Facebook account for either yourself or your auto business, now might be the time to start.
+If you don’t have a Facebook account for either yourself or your auto business, now might be the time to get one.
 For the frugal, there’s good news in that the service is free.
 And for those technology-adverse folks, the news is even better in that creating an account and a business page is user-friendly and easy.

 While plenty of tutorials exist on how to create a business page, you’ll still have to create a personal page for yourself.
 No sweat.
 Just go to www.facebook.com and follow the prompt to create an account, which involves a bit of personal information, like an email, your choice of user name and a password.
 Several fields are also available for images and other personal information.

-But to create a business page, log into Facebook once you’ve secured an account and click Create on the top blue bar.
-A drop-down menu appears, at which point you select Page.
-You’ll be asked to pick between a Business or Brand and a Community or Public Figure, so choose the first option.
-After that it’s a matter of filling in the rest of your business information as well as some choice images and you’re done.
+- After that it’s a matter of filling in the rest of your business information.
+You’ll have to choose some appropriate images and you’re done.
 Finally, you can select a list of Friends to like your business page, but remember to do something else first.
 Make sure you have Friends on your personal page first, or you won’t be able to select any.